 The Bodhisatta was once a lion.
 He lived with his six younger brothers and one sister in a golden cave.
 One day a jackal saw the sister and fell in love at first sight.
 He waited patiently until her brothers went out to hunt and she was home alone, then went to tell her, “O Lioness, I am a four-footed creature, the same as you.
 Please be my wife, and we will love each other forever.”
 She was so disgusted that a vile, low-caste animal would speak to a regal species such as her, she decided to kill herself by holding her breath.
 Since it would be wrong to do this without telling her brothers the reason, she waited for them to return home.
 She did not acknowledge the jackal in any way.
-Understanding her true feelings about him, he went home to his crystal cave and lay down in misery.
+Understanding her true feelings about him, the jackal went home to his crystal cave and lay down in misery.

 When the first of her brothers returned home with some meat for her, she told him she would not eat and why.
 The angry brother went to kill the jackal for his terrible behavior.
 The lion did not realize the jackal lived in a perfectly transparent crystal cave (he assumed the jackal was floating in the sky), so he leaped in attack and his body smashed against the wall.
 His heart burst into pieces and he fell dead at the foot of the mountain.
 One by one the Bodhisatta’s other five brothers returned and died in the same way.